imbereyemaso/simple-project/README.md

 # simple-project
-This repsitory contains a simple project
+This repository contains a simple project i have designed